jeffknupp/blog/in_progress/2018-04-03-write-better-python-functions.md

 * Has a single responsibility
 * Includes a docstring
 * Returns a value
-* Is *idempotent*
-* Is *pure*
+* Is *idempotent* and, if possible, *pure*
 * Is no longer than 50 lines

 For many of you, this list may seem overly draconian.
 I promise you, though, if your functions follow these rules, your code will be so beautiful it will make unicorns weep.

 Below, I'll devote a section to each of the items, then wrap things up with how they work in harmony to create "good" functions.

 ### Naming

-There's a favorite saying of mine on the subject, often misatributed to Donald Knuth, but which actually belongs to [Phil Karlton](https://martinfowler.com/bliki/TwoHardThings.html):
+There's a favorite saying of mine on the subject, often misatributed to Donald Knuth, but which actually came from [Phil Karlton](https://martinfowler.com/bliki/TwoHardThings.html):

     There are only two hard things in Computer Science: cache invalidation and naming things.